Federal Highway Administration (FHWA), DOT.

-You may submit comments, identified by DOT Document Management System (DMS) Docket Number [FHWA-2007-27804], by any of the methods described below.
+You may submit comments, identified by DOT Document Management System (DMS) Docket Number FHWA-2018-0033, by any of the methods described below.
+To ensure that you do not duplicate your submissions, please submit them by only one of the means below.
 Electronic or facsimile comments are preferred because Federal offices experience intermittent mail delays from security screening.

-For access to the docket to view a complete copy of the proposed MOU, or to read background documents or comments received, go to http://dms.dot.gov at any time or to Room PL-401 on the plaza level of the Nassif Building, 400 Seventh Street, SW., Washington, DC., between 9 a.m. and 5 p.m. e.t., Monday through Friday, except for Federal holidays.
-After June 1, 2007, those wishing to inspect documents should confirm the current address for the Docket management facility because it is scheduled to relocate later this year.Start Further Info
+For access to the docket to view a complete copy of the proposed MOU, or to read background documents or comments received, go to http://www.regulations.gov/ at any time, or to 1200 New Jersey Avenue SE, Washington, DC 20590, between 9 a.m. and 5 p.m., Eastern Time, Monday through Friday, except Federal holidays.

 FOR FURTHER INFORMATION CONTACT: